mzattera/v4j/docs/005/index.md

 I am not the first one analyzing the internal structure of Voynich words; this section is going to be long and currently is a work in progress.

+### Philip Neal

-After writing this notes, I realized Philip Neal published a [very similar concept](http://philipneal.net/voynichsources/transcription_neva_spaced/), but restricted to a single page (f103r).
-His point was that this could be the result of using a grille to produce the text, something similar to the more complete approach from [Rugg](../bibilo.md).
+After writing this notes, I realized Philip Neal published a [very similar concept](http://philipneal.net/voynichsources/transcription_neva_spaced/);
+is point was that this could be the result of using a grille to produce the text, something similar to the more complete approach from [Rugg](../bibilo.md).

-Neal also proposes a NEVA transcription: "_NEVA, combines the strengths of EVA and voyn101 by using Unicode to add diacritics to the EVA character set, and is stored as UTF8 instead of individual bytes_".
-As I am unable to download a description of the transcription alphabet, I cannot evaluate how close this is to the Slot alphabet.
-It seams Neal did not extended the analysis to the whole Voynich.
+Neal confirmed [{3}](#Note3) that his grid scheme (which pre-dates my notes) is much the same as the concept described here and, though he only put f103r on his website, he has analyzed every page of the manuscript along the same lines.

+He also mentions he knows of at least another researcher coming to similar conclusions independently.

+Neal also proposes a NEVA transcription; in his own words: "_the NEVA transliteration scheme is designed to remedy the problem that GC's voyn_101 scheme looks nothing like the Voynichese characters it maps on to.
+I proposed using accents and diacritics to combine the readability of EVA with the fine distinctions identified by GC.
+However, this is less of a problem now that we can display voyn_101 in the Voynich font._" [{3}](#Note3).

+So NEVA and the Slot alphabet have different objectives, as my proposal aims at deriving an alphabet "grounds up" from the word structure and is further stepping away from the
+"fine distinctions" in Glen Claston's Voynich 101.

 ## Conclusions